 To date, and despite extensive investigation, the cause of IPF remains unknown.
 In human medicine, fibrosis seems to be initiated by an interaction of environmental factors (such as cigarette smoking, drugs, inhalation of viral, dust or heavy metal particles) and genetic predisposition.
+Recently, studies in human IPF have investigated the lung microbiota.
+They showed associations between bacterial load, the presence of specific bacterial genera and the progression of the disease.
+They also suggest that the pulmonary microbiota can act as a persistent stimulus of alveolar aggression that causes fibrosis and is able to interact with the innate immune response mounted.
 In dogs, a genetic component is strongly suspected since the disease affects a single breed disproportionately, the West Highland White Terrier (WHWT).
 However, at present, preliminary genetic studies undertaken have not yet helped to identify causative mutations in this breed.

 In humans, the main clinical signs include breathlessness aggravated by effort and presence of a dry cough.
 Generally, symptoms worsen progressively over months or years though in some people the disease remains stable for long periods or, conversely may worsen severely and rapidly.
 In dogs, the disease usually progresses slowly and clinical condition progressively deteriorates over months or years.
 The main clinical signs are exercise intolerance, cough or laborious breathing.
 Some dogs show episodes of syncope or cyanosis (bluish colouring of the tongue).
 On thoracic auscultation, diffuse harsh crackles can be heard in the majority of the cases; these are considered one of the hallmarks of the disease.